An autonomous reading agent that answers only to you.

 FAQ

-Short, honest answers.
-Want a longer one?
+Want a longer answer?
 Ask in the waitlist form below.

 iOS · Founding beta